World Archery: World Cup

-The Archery World Cup is an annual event that was inaugurated in 2006.
+The Archery World Cup is an annual outdoor event that was inaugurated in 2006.
 It is designed to present archery in 'spectacular' locations.

 The format consists of 4 rounds competed across the world during a calendar year.
 The best individual and mixed team performers across these rounds are then invited to compete in the World Cup Final at the end of the year.

-An indoor World Cup, competed in 3 rounds with a final during the winter season, was inaugurated in the 2010–11 season.
+World Series

+The Indoor Archery World Series is an annual indoor archery circuit founded by World Archery.
+The calendar includes seven events held across Europe, Asia, South America, and North America.
+These events can be worth 250 or 1,000 points for the winner of each event, establishing a points ranking that will determine the overall winner.

 Other

 Archery is an optional sport at the Universiade and the Commonwealth Games.

 Current champions

 The following archers are the current champions of the major World Archery Federation events: